Overview

 - Avoid the monsoon season at all costs for any Mount Everest climb

-- Book your Everest adventure tour package well in advance, at least 12 months
+- Book your Everest adventure tour package well in advance, at least 12 months in advance

-- Understand that delays are normal and flexibility in your schedule is a must
+- Understand that delays are normal, and flexibility in your schedule is a must

 Way 4 | Build Your Everest Travel Checklist